-- A 2.5 or higher cumulative GPA on a four-point (4.0) scale. - Submission of official transcripts (sealed) from all schools that the applicant has attended; - Completion of all prerequisite courses at a US nationally or regionally accredited school within the last nine (9) years.
-(See additional admission's requirement for specific program in the catalog);

-- A 500-word personal statement which explains the applicant's professional goals in the target field and why the applicant will be an asset to AUHS and the community; - A resume that itemizes the applicant's research or volunteer experience in the related field, and/or any community services that demonstrate leadership and organizational skills; Pharmacy experience is not required but strongly recommended; - Sealed recommendations on the AUHS letter of recommendation forms.
+- Completion of all prerequisite courses at a US nationally or regionally accredited school within the last nine (9) years.
+(See additional admission's requirement for specific program in the catalog); - A 500-word personal statement which explains the applicant's professional goals in the target field and why the applicant will be an asset to AUHS and the community; - A resume that itemizes the applicant's research or volunteer experience in the related field, and/or any community services that demonstrate leadership and organizational skills; Pharmacy experience is not required but strongly recommended; - Sealed recommendations on the AUHS letter of recommendation forms.
 (At least one of them must come from someone in the pharmacy industry); - Completion of formal interviews; - Submission of the official TOEFL (Test of English as a Foreign Language) result to demonstrate English competency (for international applicants only).
 The minimum TOEFL score is 250 on the CBT (Computer Based Test) or 100 on the IBT (Internet Based Test), with 24 on speaking section.
 For TOEFL information, please visit www.ets.org/toefl.
 AUHS code is 4262. - Meet any additional program specific requirements.